Skip to content

 // follow-up

-// loop to read requests to send to the SQL server
+// loop for reading requests to be sent to the server SQL

-// Send the query to the server and receive the response
+// send request to server and receive response

 }// while